What is a Good Opt-In Rate for Email Marketing

 Note: the example above is an example of a "short form" squeeze page.
 It's also worthwhile testing a "long form" squeeze page where you have a lot more copy and information that describes the free offer in depth.

-Squeeze pages can be very short, or in some cases can include much longer copy selling the benefits of the free offer; but either way a short form or long form squeeze page will always include a benefit driven headline, some bullet points pointing out additional benefits of the free offer, a picture of the free offer (if applicable), and a good call-to-action asking them to opt-in.
+Squeeze pages can be very short, or in some cases can include much longer copy selling the benefits of the free offer; but either way a short form or long form squeeze page will always include a benefit-driven headline, some bullet points pointing out additional benefits of the free offer, a picture of the free offer (if applicable), and a good call-to-action asking them to opt-in.

 How to Increase Email Opt-in Rates with Pop-Ups

 Another method to increase your conversion rate is to use a pop-up tool.
-This tool will place your offer right in front of you site visitors, so they can't ignore it.
+This tool will place your offer right in front of your site visitors, so they can't ignore it.
 They could close it, but not before seeing your offer.
 If you include compelling reasons to subscribe in this small pop up window you should see your opt-in rate increase significantly.

-A pop up tool that stands out above the rest is Popup Domination.
+A pop-up tool that stands out above the rest is Popup Domination.
 It works smoothly and can increase conversion rates by up to 500%.
-Though you may hear many people complain about how they don't like pop-ups and that they are annoying; if used properly pop-ups can be an extremely effective way to build your list with out being an unwanted distraction on your site.
+Though you may hear many people complain about how they don't like pop-ups and that they are annoying; if used properly pop-ups can be an extremely effective way to build your list without being an unwanted distraction on your site.